 Post-Implementation Review

 The Administrator will review AEPS application forms and tracking systems for all measures and conduct field inspections on a sample of installations.
-For some programs and jobs (e.g., custom, large process, large and complex comprehensive design), post-installation review and on-site verification of a sample of AEPS application forms and installations will be used to ensure the reliability of site-specific savings’ estimates.
+For some programs and projects (e.g., custom, large process, large and complex comprehensive design), post-installation review and on-site verification of a sample of AEPS application forms and installations will be used to ensure the reliability of site-specific savings’ estimates.

 Adjustments to Energy and Resource Savings